 Personal website: www.fayclark.weebly.com

 Fay joined ARU in August 2021.
-She is helping to develop a new research programme on the impacts of anthropogenic noise on animal welfare and conservation, in partnership with Jersey Zoo.
+She is helping to develop a new research programme on the impacts of anthropogenic noise on animal welfare and conservation.
+Research includes projects at Durrell Wildlife Conservation Trust (Jersey Zoo).

 Fay has spent 20 years working within or alongside the zoological industry, investigating the cognition, behaviour and welfare of many exotic species.
 Her PhD from the Royal Veterinary College and Zoological Society of London developed ‘cognitive enrichment’ puzzles for chimpanzees and dolphins.
 Before joining ARU, she was a lecturer and researcher at Bristol Zoological Society.
 As a visiting research associate at the University of Bristol, she continues to collaborate on primate cognition and welfare research.
 Fay is also an editor for the journal Animal Welfare.